-a.
-Members of the University community who commit offenses against the laws of municipalities, states, or the United States are subject to prosecution by those authorities and may be subject to disciplinary action by the University when their conduct violates institutional standards.
-Students shall not be forced to present selfincriminating evidence; however, the University is not required to postpone disciplinary proceedings pending the outcome of any civil or criminal case.
+Students who commit offenses against the laws of municipalities, states, or the United States are subject to prosecution by those authorities and may be subject to disciplinary action by the University when their conduct violates institutional standards.
+Students shall not be forced to present self-incriminating evidence; however, the University is not required to postpone disciplinary proceedings pending the outcome of any civil or criminal case.
+The Student Organization Conduct process is not a criminal or judicial proceeding and is designed to address student organization behavior as outlined in the Principles of Group Responsibility, above; therefore, alleged violations of the Organizational Rules of Conduct will be addressed independently of any penalty imposed by the courts for the criminal offense.